-If you hold a student visa and need to extend your studies at UTS:INSEARCH beyond the normal or expected period of study, you will need to speak to UTS:INSEARCH Student Centre staff and obtain additional visa documentation to cover this extra period of study.
+If you hold a student visa and need to extend your studies at UTS Insearch beyond the normal or expected period of study, you will need to speak to UTS Insearch Student Centre staff and obtain additional visa documentation to cover this extra period of study.
 If you already hold a visa covering your UTS degree you will also need to contact the UTS International Office (Level 3A of the UTS Tower Building) to advise them of this.
-If you need to extend your visa, please see UTS:INSEARCH Student Centre staff to obtain the necessary documents at least two weeks before your visa expires.
-You must take your passport and Medibank details with you to the DIBP office.
+If you need to extend your visa, please see UTS Insearch Student Centre staff to obtain the necessary documents at least two weeks before your visa expires.
+You must take your passport and Medibank details with you to the Department of Home Affairs office.